leojunji/Java_AVL_Tree/README.md

 e.g.

-Lets suposse, that we want to add in a Tree, the folowing numbers and in the order that they are presented:
+Lets suposse, that we want to insert in a Tree, the folowing numbers and in the order that they are below:

 5 -> 4 -> 3 -> 2 -> 1.